adam-maj/deep-learning/README.md

 >
 > It's critical to remember that the core principle of progress in deep learning is that pushing on the 7 constraints will lead to increasingly intelligence systems.
 >
-> Though the scaling laws indicate that the current limiting constraints are compute and parameters, these may shift over time to data and energy, in which case the approaches to deep learning will shift.
+> Though the scaling laws indicate that the current limiting constraints are compute and parameters, these may shift to data and energy over time, which will bring new challenges.

 <br />